lspence40/VillageSim/README.md

 # VillageSim
-# edit to check git is configured correctly
+# Hi Luuk.
+This is Ben making sure the IDE can push to your git project.